CraigStuntz/CraigStuntz.github.io/posts/2024-02-21-building-a-synthesizer-9.markdown

 * [6: The Logic Circuits Model of Computation](2023-08-11-building-a-synthesizer-6.html)
 * [7: Building the Mixer](2023-09-21-building-a-synthesizer-7.html)
 * [8: Building the Envelope Generator](2024-01-31-building-a-synthesizer-8.html)
-* 9: A Field Guide A Field Guide to Oscillators
+* 9: A Field Guide to Oscillators
 * [Glossary and Electrical Connections](2023-01-23-building-a-synthesizer-glossary.html)
 </div>

-If you own a synthesizer, or have worked with software synthesizer plugins, you have no doubt encountered the term "VCA" or "Voltage Controlled Oscillator," and indeed
+If you own a synthesizer, or have worked with software synthesizer plugins, you have no doubt encountered the term "VCO" or "Voltage Controlled Oscillator," and indeed
 [we have seen it before in this series](2023-03-02-building-a-synthesizer-3.html).
 Today most synthesizers are fully digital and just have "oscillators," which produce